SSRS ESOMAR 28

 SSRS is sensitive to ensuring that our hard-to-reach groups such as lower-educated respondents, African Americans, and Hispanics are adequately represented in the panel.
 Our two-pronged ABS-RDD approach uniquely positions us to target hard-to-reach demographic groups effectively.
 The probability-based Omnibus survey platform screens over 50,000 households annually thereby allowing us to target almost any demographic group.
 ABS framework allows us to conduct general population recruitment at a high response rate.

 The second segment of the population that is inherently not reachable via internet are non-internet respondents (approximately 10% of the population).
 The SSRS Opinion Panel is a multi-mode panel.
-All internet households participate via web and all non-internet households participate via phone.
+All internet respondents participate via web and all non-internet/web reluctant respondents participate via phone.
 SSRS’s own research on non-internet respondents suggests that more than 8 in 10 non-internet respondents are unwilling to take surveys via web.
-SSRS has therefore made a decision not to provide internet access to non-internet households as providing internet access does not effectively address the coverage bias of non-internet households.
-By definition, non-internet households need to be contacted via a non-internet mode.
+SSRS has therefore made a decision not to provide internet access to non-internet cases as providing internet access does not effectively address the coverage bias of non-internet households.
+By definition, non-internet cases need to be contacted via a non-internet mode.

 For studies that need completion via a singular web mode yet seek to ensure national representation, the SSRS Advanced Methods team has developed a proprietary propensity weighting solution that takes estimates derived for the U.S. adult internet population and adjusts them to mirror the full U.S. adult population.